kratoon/cleo.kratochvil.dev/README.md

-# Website dedicated to my dog, Cleo.
+# This website is dedicated to my dog, Cleo.
 https://cleo.kratochvil.dev